Byron ‘Reckful’ Bernstein Dies, Popular eSports Competitor And Twitch Streamer Dead At 31

 Byron “Reckful” Bernstein has died.

-The popular American Twitch streamer and profession eSports competitor passed away on Thursday, many close to him have confirmed online including gaming journalist Rod Breslau.
-Bernstein’s cause of death has not yet been confirmed but many close to him are suspecting that he may have died by suicide.
+The popular Twitch streamer and professional eSports competitor passed away on Thursday, many close to him have confirmed online, including gaming journalist Rod Breslau.
+Bernstein’s cause of death has not yet been confirmed, but many close to him are suspecting that he may have died by suicide.

 Bernstein’s Passing Confirmed By Friends

-While exact details about Bernstein’s passing have not yet been reported, many close to him have confirmed his passing and noted that he died at home at the age of 31.
+While exact details about Bernstein’s passing have not yet been reported, many close to him have confirmed the reports of his passing and noted that he died at home at the age of 31.

 Reckful's passing has been confirmed by his roommate.
 Byron was 31. pic.twitter.com/wfB5A2uhJm